• Home

 It depends.
 Boondockers Welcome might be illegal depending on the location being offered for parking, and depending on local ordinances.
-Many cities and counties have have laws on the books that would make it illegal for people to park their RV, or camp in their RV, along streets, driveways, front yards, side yards, or other areas of private property.
+Many cities and counties have laws on the books that would make it illegal for people to park their RV, or camp in their RV, along streets, driveways, front yards, side yards, or other areas of private property.

 Is Boondockers Welcome Illegal?